 I grew up in California so I’m a shorts and T-shirt kind of a girl.
-Unfortunately, up until just a few years ago, it was almost impossible to find cute, well-fitting, and sustainably made T-shirts for less than $40.
+Unfortunately, up until just a few years ago, it was almost impossible to find cute, well-fitting, and sustainable T-shirts for less than $40.

-I’m willing to pay a few extra bucks for a t-shirt to be well designed using sustainable practices and materials.
-But ultimately, I don't want to spend more because I know myself too well.
+I’m willing to pay a few extra bucks for a sustainable shirt that’s well-designed using eco-friendly practices and materials.
+But ultimately, I don’t want to spend more because I know myself too well.
 I spend my days working at home, hanging out with my kids, walking the dogs, and cooking three meals a day.
 Things get messy.
 Stains happen.

 Why sustainable t-shirts matter for the environment